romanpauk/dingo/docs/advanced-topics.md

 - the caller chooses the implementation by name or numeric ID
 - the binding should remain separate from unkeyed resolution

-View definitions are scoped to the interface they serve.
+Lookup definitions are scoped to the interface they serve.
 Every keyed registration or runtime request requires a matching lookup definition.

-Unkeyed runtime registrations without an explicit lookup are treated as `no_key`/`one`: a second registration for the same interface is rejected, regardless of storage type.
+Unkeyed runtime registrations without an explicit lookup are treated as `none_t`/`one`: a second registration for the same interface is rejected, regardless of storage type.
 Declare `collection<I>` when an interface is meant to have multiple unkeyed implementations: